All you need to know…

 Are there tables and chairs?

 The communal area has tables and chairs, and a wooden bench outside each of the shepherd huts.
 For those wishing to sit outside their tents – please bring your own.
+There are picnic tables around the camping field.

 Is my property secure?